Prostate cancer organisations

 If you would like to talk to someone affected by cancer, share experiences or find information, you can visit our Cancer Chat forum.

-Organisations which may be helpful to people with prostate cancer and their relatives and friends.
+Organisations that help people with prostate cancer and their relatives and friends.

 Prostate Cancer UK

 Offers information and support to anyone with concerns about prostate cancer.
 Has a helpline and leaflets (send a large stamped addressed envelope please) and funds research into prostate cancer.
 Has a website with helpful information.

-The National Federation of Prostate Cancer Support Groups is an organisation of over 80 UK patient-led prostate cancer support groups and acts as the voice of patients.
+The National Federation of Prostate Cancer Support Groups is an organisation of more than 80 UK patient led prostate cancer support groups.
+It acts as the voice of patients.
 It has a helpline and website and campaigns under the name Tackle Prostate Cancer.
-Set up by a group of men with prostate cancer in 1995, it use to be called Prostate Cancer Support Association (PSA).
+Set up by a group of men with prostate cancer in 1995, it used to be called the Prostate Cancer Support Association (PSA).

 The Prostate Brachytherapy Advisory Group

 Brachytherapy is a particular way of giving radiotherapy for prostate cancer.
 This website has a section for patients to tell you where brachytherapy units are in the UK.
-And there is information on getting funding for this treatment from your health authority.
+And there is information about getting funding for this treatment from your health authority.

 Bladder and Bowel Foundation